Zint Barcode Generator and Zint Barcode Studio User Manual

 Clicking on the ellipsis "..." button next to the "Data to Encode" text box in the Data tab opens a larger window which can be used to enter longer strings of text.
 You can also use this window to load data from a file.

-The dialog is also available for additional ECI/Data segments by clicking the ellipsis button to the right of their data text boxes.
+The dialog is also available for additional ECI/Data segments (Figure 4: Encoding multiple segments) by clicking the ellipsis button to the right of their data text boxes.

 Note that if your data contains line feeds (LF) then the data will be split into separate lines in the dialog box.
 On saving the data back to the main text box any separate lines in the data will be escaped as '\n' and the "Parse Escapes" checkbox will be set.
 This only affects line feeds, not carriage returns (CR) or CR+LF pairs, and behaves the same on both Windows and Unix.
 (For details on escape sequences, see 4.1 Inputting Data.)